more info...

 "Tuxedo" may be used to describe a type of semi-formal dress also known as

-, or more specifically, the jacket worn with black tie attire.
+black tie, or more specifically, the jacket worn with black tie attire.
 In

 some parts of the world a tuxedo is known as a dinner jacket.